 Duane A. Nelles.
 Mr. Nelles has served as a member of our Board of Directors since the completion of our initial public offering.
 From 1987 until 2000, Mr. Nelles served as president of CICA, Inc., a private personal investment business.
 From 1968 until 1987, Mr. Nelles was a partner in the international public accounting firm of Coopers & Lybrand LLP.
 Mr. Nelles has served as a director of Qualcomm, Inc. since August 1988.
 From 2003 until 2006, Mr. Nelles served as a director of Westcorp, a financial services holding company, and Western Financial Bank.
 Mr. Nelles also served as a director of WFS Financial Inc., an automobile finance company, from 1995 until 2006.
 Mr. Nelles earned his Master of Business Administration degree from the University of Michigan and his Bachelor of Arts degree in economics and mathematics from Albion College.
 Our Board of Directors determined that Mr. Nelles should serve as a director based on his expertise with publicly traded companies, as well as his financial background.
-Mr. Nelles is the chairperson of our Board's Governance Committee and is a member of our Board's Compensation Committee.
+Mr. Nelles is the chairperson of our Board's Governance Committee, is a member of our Board's Compensation Committee and upon his re-election to the Board, will become a member of our Board's Audit Committee.

 Thomas S. Olinger.
 Mr. Olinger has served as a member of our Board of Directors since the completion of our initial public offering.
-Since June 2011, Mr. Olinger has served as Chief Integration Officer of Prologis, Inc., a global operator and developer of industrial real estate.
-Mr. Olinger is expected to become the Chief Financial Officer of Prologis, Inc. in May 2012.
-From 2007 to June 2011, Mr. Olinger served as chief financial officer of AMB Property Corporation, a global operator and developer of industrial real estate, which was merged with and into Prologis, Inc. in June 2011.
+Since May 2012, Mr. Olinger has served as chief financial officer of Prologis, Inc., a global operator and developer of logistics real estate.
+From June 2011 to May 2012, Mr. Olinger served as chief integration officer of Prologis, Inc. From 2007 to June 2011, Mr. Olinger served as chief financial officer of AMB Property Corporation, a global operator and developer of logistics real estate, which was merged with and into Prologis, Inc. in June 2011.
 From 2002 until 2007, Mr. Olinger served as vice president and corporate controller of Oracle Corporation, a computer hardware and software company.
 Mr. Olinger began his professional career in 1988 with Arthur Andersen LLP as an auditor and he became a partner in 1999, during which time he served various REITs.
 Mr. Olinger received his Bachelor of Science degree in finance from Indiana University.
 Our Board of Directors determined that Mr. Olinger should serve as a director based on his wealth of experience in the real estate industry, as well as his financial background.
 Mr. Olinger is a member of our Board's Audit Committee and Governance Committee.